zvebabi/klipper/docs/Contact.md

 5. Open a github issue ticket at [https://github.com/KevinOConnor/klipper/issues](https://github.com/KevinOConnor/klipper/issues) and provide a clear description of the problem.
-The Klipper developers need to understand what steps were taken, what action was desired, and what action actually occurred.
+The Klipper developers need to understand what steps were taken, what the desired outcome was, and what outcome actually occurred.
 The Klipper log file **must be attached** to that ticket:

    ![attach-issue](img/attach-issue.png)